 - lab practicals.

-- Please send all exams and proctoring instructions to firstname.lastname@example.org 2 business days prior to the day of the test whenever possible so that we have sufficient time to prepare the testing packet for the student and proctor.
-This email is monitored by our staff throughout the day, whereas individual staff accounts are only monitored by the person to whom the account belongs.
+- Please send all exams and proctoring instructions to the Testing & Assessment Center two business days prior to the day of the test so that we have sufficient time to prepare the testing packet for the student and proctor.
+Submissions are monitored by our staff throughout the day, whereas individual staff accounts are only monitored by the person to whom the account belongs.
 The proctoring instruction forms are available in our office or on our web page in the faculty section.

 - We ask that students schedule the exam at approximately the time that the class will test.
 This is to ensure that there is no communication between students who have seen the test before their peers.
 We can only proctor from 8:30 am until 4:30 pm when our office closes.